Scroll down to see the Code.

 The Committee can investigate any report on any matter concerning MEAA’s Journalist Code of Ethics which may be referred to it by MEAA’s Federal Council, the MEAA Board, MEAA’s National Media Section committee or a MEAA Branch Council.

 If a complaint requires investigation, the National Ethics Committee chair has eight days to convene a Complaints Panel of three members of the National Ethics Committee – at least one must be a general public member.
 The chair will advise the complainant that the complaint has been received and advise the member of the nature of the complaint.

 The Complaints Panel will consider the complaint and can dismiss the complaint without further action; attempt to mediate; or seek further information.
 It can also have the parties appear personally before it.
 The parties can call witnesses who can be examined or cross-examined.

 While the formalities of legal proceedings are followed where necessary to protect the member, the Complaints Panel is not bound by formal rules of evidence.
 The Complaints Panel hearing is to ascertain the truth and substance of the matter.
 The rules of natural justice are observed but neither party has the right to legal representation.

 Upon completing its investigation, the Complaints Panel decides by a majority vote whether the complaint is upheld or dismissed.
 If upheld, it will also decide by majority vote on the penalty to be imposed.
 The chair of the Ethics Panel will advise the complainant and the member of the Complaints Panel’s decision within 28 days.

-The National Ethics Panel chair will advise the appellant that the appeal has been received and advise the other party of the nature of the appeal; and provide the Appeals Panel with all material connected with the decision.
+The National Ethics Committee chair will advise the appellant that the appeal has been received and advise the other party of the nature of the appeal; and provide the Appeals Panel with all material connected with the decision.